diwii/cookbook/os-gnu-linux/README.md

 https://www.cyberciti.biz/faq/show-all-running-processes-in-linux/

-ps command in combination with grep to find process id
+ps command in combination with grep to find process id, for grep

+> ps -A | grep [command_name]

 > ps -A | grep firefox